Fact List

 Elite Programs

-- No team has been selected for the College Football Playoff without either being an Elite Program, beating an Elite Program, or defeating a CFP team from the previous year.
+• Only 1 team has been selected for the College Football Playoff without either being an Elite Program, beating an Elite Program, or defeating a CFP team from the previous year (Washington ’23).

 College football is cyclical